Kazu010101/SMB-Map-RMIT-Cybersecurity-Project/README.md

 *Figure 5: Now the attacker could attempt to exfiltrate the data from Windows 10 to Kali successfully.*

-## Verification of Data Exfiltration
+## Step4: Verify Data Exfiltration

 Exit the smb session, and run ls and cat command on Kali.